SoarGroup/Domains-DiceiOS/README.md

 Status:

 - 2.0 Singleplayer: Done/Stable
-- 2.0 Multiplayer: Exists but untested, probably completely broken
+- 2.0 Multiplayer: Challenges do not work

 Michigan Liar's Dice is a Dice game for iOS devices including iPad and iPhone.
 It is a version of Liar's Dice with an Artificial Intelligence using the Soar Cognitive Architecture.
 The game also features Game Center-Based Turn-Based Multiplayer.
 Liar's Dice has been worked on by several people but mainly by Alex Turner.